19hours/sg-statutes/Acts/Singapore Corporation of Rehabilitative Enterprises Act.md

 ### Corporation’s financial year

 24\.
-The financial year of the Corporation shall begin on 1st January and end on 31st December of each year except that the financial year of the Corporation for 1987 shall begin on 1st April and shall end on 31st December 1987.
+The financial year of the Corporation shall begin on 1 April each year and end on 31 March of the following year.

 [Act 23/87 wef 01/11/1987]

+[Act 2 of 2020 wef 10/02/2020]

 ### Expenses